JCAdkins/REST/twitter/README.md

 ```

 ### `GET     tweets`
 Retrieves all (non-deleted) tweets.
-The tweets should appear in reverse-chronological order.
+The tweets will appear in reverse-chronological order.

 #### Response
 ```javascript